On-land Programs and COVID Safety Protocols. Learn More

 • Have enough space to lie down on the floor comfortably with legs extended and arms out to the side.
 If not coming to the floor, you may remain in the chair or even do some postures standing.
 If using a chair, make sure it is one without wheels.

-• If on a hard surface floor, use a yoga mat with a blanket on top for warmth and comfort.
+• If practicing on a hard surface, use a yoga mat with a blanket on top for warmth and comfort.

-• A yoga strap (or bathrobe tie, or a long neck tie) is optional, but very helpful.
+• A yoga strap (or bathrobe tie, or a long neck tie) is optional and useful.

-• Two yoga blocks (or sturdy books, encyclopedias anyone?) are optional, but also very helpful.
+• Two yoga blocks (or sturdy books) are optional and useful.

-• Two firm yoga blankets (or sturdy blankets like quilts/ wool blankets) optional and useful.
+• Two firm yoga blankets (or sturdy blankets like quilts or wool blankets) are optional and useful.

 For Qigong: